How Compassion Gives You Courage

 COMPASSION IN ACTION

 Compassion is part of our human nature and it’s imprinted on our minds – deep down we all know that if it wasn’t for the compassion of others we wouldn’t be where we are.
-Starting with our parents who gave us our lives, then our care-givers who looked after us when we were most vulnerable and incapable as babies, then all our different teachers who taught us all we know, the workers behind everything we possess – from food, to clothes, to cars…
+Starting with our parents who gave us our lives, then our caregivers who looked after us when we were most vulnerable and incapable as babies, then all our different teachers and the workers behind everything we possess – from food, to clothes, to cars…

 We have this illusion of independence, but reality shows how intrinsically interconnected we all are.
 Therefore, in this complex web of interwoven systems of human and nature we must play our part in a compassionate way.
 The below few exercises will help you to know-how: